Skip to main content

 • If your tribe paid for your tuition/fees, contact your tribe.

-• If a scholarship paid for your tuition/fees, contact the group or organization that awarded your scholarship.
+• If an outside scholarship paid for your tuition/fees, contact the group or organization that awarded your scholarship.

 Enrollment Requirements